tallcomponents/content/guide/pdfrasterizer4/preciserendering.md

-# More precise rendering
+# Pixel perfect rendering

-Starting with version 4.0, PDFRasterizer.NET renders much more precisely due to an overhaul of our render engine.
+Starting with version 4.0, PDFRasterizer.NET renders pixel perfect due to a complete overhaul of our render engine.

 The following compares the rendering of PDFRasterizer.NET 3.0, 4.0 and Adobe PDF Reader.